pdscopes/task-worker/README.md

 ## Queues
 There are currently four types of queues support, `MySQL`, `RabbitMQ`, `Redis`, and `Synchronous`.
 Custom queues can be created and must implement the `Queue` interface.
-When implementing a Queue the convention is
+When implementing a Queue the convention is to provide a list of queue names.
+An implementation of a Queue can throw a `MadeSimple\TaskWorker\Exception\QueueNameRequiredException` if no queue names are provided.

 ### MySQL
 The MySQL queue uses a single table in an MySQL compatible database.